FORMAL AND CONTENT REQUIREMENTS TO ARTICLES

 10. Key words should be placed after the abstract.
 Key words’ number is 5-7 words (Times New Roman, 14 pt, line spacing – 1.5 lines, justified alignment, paragraph indent – 1 cm.
 The title “Key words” should be italic).
 The key words duplicate in Russian lower than the abstract and key words in English (the Editorial Committee perform translation into Russian – please, inform us in case you would like to translate these parts of the article into Russian by yourself).
 (See the Annex).

 11. Academic supervisor’s recommendation.
 Articles of bachelors, masters and Ph.D. candidates should be attached with academic supervisor’s positive recommendation.
 The recommendation should be signed by academic supervisor.
-Authors should send a scan of the recommendation and the article (PDF format) by email.
+Authors should send a scan of the recommendation and the article (pdf. or doc. format) by email.

 Bibliography should be placed after the text of the article.
 The title “Bibliography” should be centered, then follows the index of sources (enumerated with Arabic numbers (justified alignment) in order of mention.
 In each source the range of pages is indicated, or overall number of pages.
 References to the bibliography should be placed in the text in square brackets with pointing out to certain pages/rage of pages of a source.
 In case of reference to internet resources the author should include overall number of pages only (See the Annex).
 Requirements to bibliography coincide with requirements to the main text.